Run all tests

 Supported operators:

->, greater than,>=, greater than or equal,<, less than,<=, less than or equal.
+>, greater than>=, greater than or equal<, less than<=, less than or equal

 For example, the range >=5.5 gets expanded to: 5.5, 5.6, 5.7 and so on.
-In the future this list will include newly released versions as well.
+Newly released versions are added to the list as soon as they become available.

 To set an upper bound, the intersection of two ranges can be used: >=5.4 <5.6.
-Here only 5.4 and 5.5 are included.
+In this case, only 5.4 and 5.5 are included.

 Ranges and versions can be combined: